 In order for the data warehouse to effectively serve its function, it must be invulnerable to internal cross-fire.
 As such, members of the data warehouse team need to be able to stand their ground in spite of pressure from within or without their company.
 Even while working autonomously however, the team should still deliver regular, accurate reports to upper-level managers at the company.

-Recruiters and Chicago headhunters recognize that if they hire team members who are easily influenced, the entire data warehousing team become vulnerable to compromise; which in turn nullifies the purpose of the warehouse.
+Recruiters and Houston headhunters recognize that if they hire team members who are easily influenced, the entire data warehousing team become vulnerable to compromise; which in turn nullifies the purpose of the warehouse.

 4. Possess a Keen Attention to Detail